Period Pain and PCOS- it actually might be Endometriosis

 Infertility is a symptom of both PCOS, and endometriosis.
 The endometrial tissue lesions can block the fallopian tubes stopping the sperm and egg meeting which can cause infertility.

 I’ve compiled a file of some of the main symptoms of Endometriosis in a download.
-Print these off to check the symptoms you have and use this as a talking tool with your primary care doctor.
+Print the consultation questionnaire to check the symptoms you have and use this as a talking tool with your primary care doctor.

 What are the treatments for Endometriosis?